Think about what inspires you on Facebook.

 Getting your dream client to a) follow you on Facebook, and b) interact with your content is the holy grail of Facebook marketing.

-Promoting your business on Facebook is the digital equivalent of putting a billboard on the side of a busy highway.
+Promoting your business on Facebook is the digital equivalent of putting a billboard on the side of a busy highway, as well as buying this amazon fba business for sale.

 Lots of people may see your post or ad, but they will be zooming by at 70mph.
 Most of the time, unless the driver is specifically looking for your service, you’re just planting a seed in their subconscious for the future.